awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 1. In the **Parameters** section, specify your choices for the required and optional input parameters\.

    1. **Mofs To Apply**: Specify one or more MOF files to run when this association runs\.
 Use commas to separate a list of MOF files\.
 You can specify the following options for locating MOF file\.
       + An Amazon S3 bucket name\.
 Bucket names must use lowercase letters\.
-Specify this information by using the following format:
+Specify this information by using the following format\.

         ```
         s3:doc-example-bucket:MOF_file_name.mof
         ```

-        If you want to specify an AWS Region, then use the following format:
+        If you want to specify an AWS Region, then use the following format\.

         ```
         s3:bucket_Region:doc-example-bucket:MOF_file_name.mof
         ```
-      + A secure web site\.
-Specify this information by using the following format:
+      + A secure website\.
+Specify this information by using the following format\.

         ```
         https://domain_name/MOF_file_name.mof
         ```

-        Here is an example:
+        Here is an example\.

         ```
         https://www.example.com/TestMOF.mof
         ```
       + A file system on a local share\.
-Specify this information by using the following format:
+Specify this information by using the following format\.

         ```
         \server_name\shared_folder_name\MOF_file_name.mof
         ```

-        Here is an example:
+        Here is an example\.

         ```
         \StateManagerAssociationsBox\MOFs_folder\MyMof.mof